Floobits/floobits-sublime/README.md

     {
       "username": "user",
-      "secret": "THIS-IS-YOUR-API-KEY;DO-NOT-USE-YOUR-PASSWORD",
+      "secret": "THIS-IS-YOUR-API-KEY DO-NOT-USE-YOUR-PASSWORD",
-      "share_dir": "~/.floobits/share/"
     }

-Replace username with your Floobits username.
-The secret is your API secret, which you can see at https://floobits.com/dash/settings/
+Replace user with your Floobits username.
+The secret is your API secret, which you can see in [your settings](https://floobits.com/dash/settings/).